Golden age of American animation: Warner Bros. Cartoons

-Schlesinger sold his studio to Warner Bros. in August 1944, and Edward Selzer was in turn named the new producer.
-By this time, Warner cartoons' top directors of the 1940s were Friz Freleng, Chuck Jones, Bob Clampett and Robert McKimson.
+Schlesinger sold his studio to Warner Bros.
+Pictures in August 1944, and Edward Selzer was in turn named the new producer.
+By this time, Warner cartoons' top directors were Friz Freleng, Chuck Jones, Bob Clampett and Robert McKimson.
 Their cartoons are now considered classics of the medium.
-They directed some of the most beloved animated shorts of all time, including (for Clampett) Porky in Wackyland, Wabbit Twouble, A Corny Concerto, The Great Piggy Bank Robbery, The Big Snooze, (for Freleng) You Ought to Be in Pictures, Rhapsody in Rivets, Little Red Riding Rabbit, Birds Anonymous, Knighty Knight Bugs, (for Jones) Rabbit Fire, Duck Amuck, Duck Dodgers in the 24½th Century, One Froggy Evening, What's Opera, Doc?, (for McKimson) Walky Talky Hawky, Hillbilly Hare, Devil May Hare, The Hole Idea and Stupor Duck.
+They directed some of the most beloved animated shorts of all time, including Clampett's Porky in Wackyland, Wabbit Twouble, A Corny Concerto, The Great Piggy Bank Robbery, and The Big Snooze; Freleng's You Ought to Be in Pictures, Rhapsody in Rivets, Little Red Riding Rabbit, Birds Anonymous, and Knighty Knight Bugs; Jones's Rabbit Fire, Duck Amuck, Duck Dodgers in the 24½th Century, One Froggy Evening, and What's Opera, Doc?; and McKimson's Walky Talky Hawky, Hillbilly Hare, Devil May Hare, The Hole Idea and Stupor Duck.

-Besides McKimson being promoted to director in the mid-1940s, Arthur Davis took over Clampett's unit in mid-1945 after abruptly leaving the studio.
+Besides McKimson being promoted to director in the mid-1940s, Arthur Davis took over Clampett's unit in mid-1945 after Clampett abruptly left the studio.
 Clampett went to work on Beany and Cecil.
-Many of the studios most well known recurring characters were created or reestablished following the Warner acquisition.
-These included Tweety (1942), Pepé Le Pew (1945), Sylvester the Cat (1945), Yosemite Sam (1945), Foghorn Leghorn (1946), The Goofy Gophers (1947), Marvin the Martian (1948), Wile E. Coyote and the Road Runner (1949), Granny (1950), Speedy Gonzales (1953), The Tasmanian Devil (1954), among others.
+Many of the studios most well-known recurring characters were created or reestablished following the Warner acquisition.
+These included Tweety (1942), Pepé Le Pew (1945), Sylvester the Cat (1945), Yosemite Sam (1945), Foghorn Leghorn (1946), the Goofy Gophers (1947), Marvin the Martian (1948), Wile E. Coyote and the Road Runner (1949), Granny (1950), Speedy Gonzales (1953), and The Tasmanian Devil (1954), among others.
 Davis' unit was shut down in late 1947 by Warner's due to budget issues, causing him to move to Freleng's unit to become one of his key animators.

 In 1948, Warners could no longer force theaters to buy their movies and shorts together as packages, due to the United States v.
 Paramount Pictures, Inc. anti-trust case that year.
 It resulted in the shorts having to be produced on increasingly tighter budgets as time went on.
-Warner Bros. also closed their entire animation department in 1953 due to the immense popularity of 3D film's, but reopened the following year after the end of the 3-D craze.
+Warner Bros. also closed their entire animation department in 1953 due to the immense popularity of 3D films, but reopened the following year after the end of the 3-D craze.
 Selzer retired in 1958, with production manager John W. Burton taking his place.
-David DePatie assumed the role as producer in 1960 after Burton also left the studio.
+David H. DePatie assumed the role as producer in 1960 after Burton also left the studio.